Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Existence of solutions

+Finding a $(\BD_{2b},\bmsf{\tau}_a) $ covariant real spin code with distance $d$ amounts to solving a homogeneous system of $N$ quadratic equations in $\mu$ variables.
+Note that we could consider the more general case of complex spin codes but then the error correction conditions would be complex sesquilinear forms rather than complex quadratic forms.
+And while there are powerful tools from algebraic geometry for analyzing systems of complex quadratic forms, such as Groebner bases, these generally do not carry over to sesquilinear forms.

-If this were a generic system of real \textit{linear} equations then we could guarantee a \textit{non-zero} real solution exists so long as $\mu > \nu $, the smallest solution occurring when $\mu = \nu + 1$.
+If this were a homogeneous system of real \textit{linear} equations then we could guarantee a non-zero real solution exists so long as $\mu > N $, the smallest $ \mu $ for which a solution exists being $\mu = N + 1$.
 Unfortunately, there is no current theory of existence of real solutions to systems of real quadratic equations (the main obstruction is that $\R$ is not algebraically closed).

-Existence results analogous to the linear case do exist for quadratic equations in a slightly different setup.
+Existence results analogous to the linear case do exist for quadratic equations over the complex numbers.
 Consider a system of algebraically independent quadratic equations given by $x^T B_i x = 0$.
-Then Bezout's theorem from algebraic geometry guarantees that a non-zero \textit{complex} solution exists as long as the number of variables, $ \mu $, is strictly greater than the number of equations, $ \nu $.
-So, just as in the linear case, a non-zero complex solution exists when $\mu = \nu + 1$.
-Bezout's theorem is not directly applicable in our case because even if the coefficients of the quadratic forms are all real, it only guarantees the existence of a complex solution, not a real one (which our analysis was entirely based on).
+Then Bezout's theorem from algebraic geometry guarantees that a non-zero complex solution exists as long as the number of variables, $ \mu $, is strictly greater than the number of equations, $ N $.
+So, just as in the linear case, a non-zero complex solution exists when $\mu = N + 1$.
+Bezout's theorem is not directly applicable in our case because even if the coefficients of the quadratic forms are all real, it only guarantees the existence of a complex solution, not a real one (which our analysis requires, see \cref{lem:Xcovariance}).

-In the present setup we have yet to discover, either numerically or analytically, a situation where the heuristic $\mu = \nu+1$ fails.
-This observation was also noticed in \cite{gross2} and the authors used this idea to construct many spin codes which are covariant for the single qubit Clifford group.
-This leads us to propose the following conjecture.
+In the present setup we have yet to discover, either numerically or analytically, a situation where the heuristic $\mu = N+1$ fails.
+This observation was also noticed in \cite{gross2} and the authors used this idea to construct many spin codes covariant for the single qubit Clifford group.
+Thus we conjecture that whenever we have $ N $ error conditions and $ \mu=N+1 $ degrees of freedom we can find the desired spin code.

-\begin{conjecture*}[Real Bezout's Theorem] Under certain reasonable restrictions, a system of $\nu$ independent real quadratic forms in $ \nu+1 $ variables always has a nonzero real solution. \end{conjecture*} The phrase ``under some reasonable restrictions" must be used because it is easy to construct counter examples in the general case.
-For example, if any of the quadratic forms are totally definite then the only real solution will be all zero.

-This conjecture is known to be true when $\nu = 1$.
-A single quadratic form given by a symmetric matrix $B$ has a non-zero solution in 2 variables if and only if $B$ is not totally definite (meaning the eigenvalues of $B$ have different signs or one of the eigenvalues is $0$).

-The $\nu = 2$ case was studied as far back as 1964 by the famous Calabi \cite{realforms}.
-A system of two quadratic forms $ B_1, B_2 $ has a non-zero real solution in $3$ variables if and only if the matrix pencil $ t_1B_1 + t_2 B_2$ is not totally definite for any real values $t_1,t_2$.